 Where ARK has investment and brokerage discretion, it has a duty to execute transactions in the best interest of its clients.
 ARK's policy is designed to allocate trades to clients fairly and equitably over time based on the circumstances.
 ARK determines whether the purchase or sale of a particular security is appropriate for more than one account and whether it can aggregate client orders into one order ("Aggregate Orders") for execution purposes.
 Regarding Aggregate Orders, generally ARK will Aggregate Orders when it is buying the same security in more than one client account on the same day.
 Aggregate Orders can avoid the adverse effect on a security's price when simultaneous separate and competing orders are placed.
 Aggregate Orders can also reduce the trading and brokerage costs paid, and to the extent that the Adviser is not able or permitted to aggregate such orders (as discussed further below), the costs to the client can increase.
-When aggregating orders and subsequently allocating Aggregate Orders (purchases and sales) to individual accounts, it is ARK's policy to treat all clients fairly and achieve an equitable distribution of aggregate orders over time, considering, among other things, the investment objectives, restrictions and other circumstances specific to each client.
+The timing of implementing and communicating securities recommendations could result in the price of a particular client order, or set of client orders, being adversely impacted.
+When aggregating orders and subsequently allocating Aggregate Orders (purchases and sales) to individual accounts, it is ARK's policy to treat all clients fairly and achieve an equitable distribution of Aggregate Orders over time, considering, among other things, the investment objectives, restrictions and other circumstances specific to each client.
 Generally, ARK allocates aggregated trades pro rata based on each participating client's share of the aggregate transaction as indicated in the initial preallocation.
 ARK will receive no additional compensation or remuneration as a result of the Aggregate Orders.